peruskallio/c5_asset_pipeline/README.md

 ## TODO

-- Examine if it is possible to implement the source maps also for the SCSS filter
 - Create an example theme using SCSS and Theme customizations for an example of the functionality of this package.